Skip to main content

 This is updated either manually by users or automatically via the Cibo Labs integration.
 This is useful to help identify which paddocks your mobs should be moved to next, by quickly identifying which paddocks have the most feed on offer.

-You can navigate to this tool through our Grazing tab, found below Livestock.
+You can navigate to this tool on the Web App through our Grazing tab on the main navigation bar.

 Reporting on Historic Grazing Information